glesys/butler-service/README.md

 # Butler Service

-A Laravel-based micro-framework for web services using GraphQL and RabbitMQ.
+A Laravel-based micro-framework for web services using GraphQL.

 ## Getting Started